Ford Sync: Sync 4 and 4a

 On October 30, 2019, Ford announced Sync 4 and 4a, the next version of their infotainment platform.
 The new platform was initially announced with the unveiling of the Ford Mustang Mach E on November 18, 2019.
 The first production vehicle and further details of Sync 4 were released at the unveiling of the 2021 model year Ford Mustang Mach-E. Sync 4 comes with an 8 or 12 inch horizontally oriented main display while Sync 4a comes with a 12 or 15.5 inch vertically oriented main display.
 Ford Power-Up software updates deliver continuous vehicle enhancements via over-the-air updates.

 SYNC Phase 5 (Digital Experience)

 In March 2023, the SYNC 5 infotainment system was launched alongside the redesigned Lincoln Nautilus, running Android Automotive OS and DuerOS in China.
-In the second half of 2024, the 2025MY Lincoln Navigator, Lincoln Aviator, and Ford Expedition will also be equipped with the SYNC 5 system.
+In the second half of 2024, the 2025 Lincoln Navigator, Lincoln Aviator, and Ford Expedition were equipped with the SYNC 5 system.